veillette/physics-book/contents/ch2Displacement.md

 {: #fig2}

 ![View of an airplane with an inset of the passengers sitting inside.
 A passenger has just moved from his seat and is now standing in the back.
 His initial position was 6 point 0 meters.
 His final position is 2 point 0 meters.
 His displacement is given by the equation delta x equals x sub f minus x sub 0 equals 4 point zero meters.](../resources/Figure_02_01_02.jpg
 "A passenger moves from his seat to the back of the plane.
 His location relative to the airplane is given by \( x_f -x_0 \).
 The displacement of the passenger relative to the plane is represented by an arrow toward the rear of the plane.
-Notice that the arrow representing his displacement is twice as long as the arrow representing the displacement of the professor (he moves twice as far) in [link].")
+Notice that the arrow representing his displacement is twice as long as the arrow representing the displacement of the professor (he moves twice as far) in <a href="#fig2">Figure 2</a>.")
 {: #fig3}

 Note that displacement has a direction as well as a magnitude.
 The professor’s